davidjosearaujo/re-sus-deb-package/docs/Report.md

 \pagebreak

+# Indicators of Compromise

 ## Traffic Capture and Remote Communications

-Since from the start we noticed a pattern behavior of communications with a remote host, we decided to capture the traffic during one of our `strace` sessions.
+Since from the start we noticed a pattern behavior of communications with a remote, we decided to capture the traffic during one of our `strace` sessions.
+This also allowed us to clearly see unusual outbound network traffic as an indicator of compromise, adding to the already known suspicious file system access.

 ![Traffic capture](./images/18_01_traffic_capture.png)